mquinson/shutorial/v2/README.md

 Typing `make debian` from the main directory will build a debian package that you can then install with `dpkg -i shutorial_*deb`.

+Note that this code is still rather young.
+You probably don't want to install it on a shared computer before reading this whole page, and at least glancing over the source code.
+I believe that it's safe to use this tool, but it uses mechanisms that can hurt when shooting in your foot.

 ## Running

 Once installed, you only need to type `shutorial run intro` in a